SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

-## Install the Jenkins App and view the Dashboards
+## Install the Jenkins App

-This page provides instructions for installing the Sumo Logic App for Jenkins, as well as examples and descriptions for each of the app dashboards.
+This section provides instructions for installing the Sumo Logic App for Jenkins, as well as examples and descriptions for each of the app dashboards.

-### Install the App

 Now that you have set up collection for Jenkins you can install the Sumo Logic App for Jenkins, and use its pre-configured searches and dashboards.